-House league has priority over provincials.
-Any provincial practices or games must not interfere with house league activities.
-If combined house divisions exist, and a provincial team is pulling players from 2 house divisions, players may be moved to one house division to avoid interference.
+House league play has priority over provincial team play.
+Provincial team practices and games must not interfere with house league activities.
+If combined house league divisions exist, and a provincial team is pulling players from 2 house league divisions, players may be moved to one house league division to avoid interference.